Session 1: Initial Workshop: Think 3-2-1 Crisis Intervention Strategy and the BE KIND Model

 • Learn the Think 3-2-1 Crisis Intervention Strategy and the BE KIND Model.

-• Engage in a hands-on problem-solving activity to practice these techniques.
+• Engage in a hands-on problem-based activity for practice.

-• Participate in scenario-based learning, with observation and feedback from peers.
+• Synthesize in scenario-based learning, with observer responses.

 • Key Topics: